Ai-Khanoum: Ancient

 The precise date of Ai-Khanoum's founding is unknown.
 The northernmost outpost of the Indus Valley Civilization had been established at Shortugai, around 20 km north of Ai-Khanoum, during the late third millennium BC.
 Shortugai, which existed for several centuries, traded with its southern neighbours and constructed the first irrigation systems in the area.
-A thousand years later, the area fell under the control of the Persian Achaemenids, who established a satrapy (administrative province) centred on Bactra (present-day Balkh), and expanded eastwards by conquering the Indus Valley.
+A thousand years later, the area fell under the control of the Persian Achaemenids, who established a satrapy (administrative province) centred on Bactra (present-day Balkh) and expanded eastwards by conquering the Indus Valley.
 To assert control over the local region, they founded a fort named Kohna Qala on a ford of the Oxus, around 1.5 km north of the later city.
-Although scholars have speculated that a small Achaemenid garrison may have been placed at the confluence, there is no consensus that a settlement was established at Ai-Khanoum prior to the arrival of the Greco-Macedonians under Alexander the Great c.
+Although scholars have speculated that a small Achaemenid garrison may have been placed at the location, there is no consensus that a settlement was established at Ai-Khanoum prior to the arrival of the Greco-Macedonians under Alexander the Great c.
 328 BC.

 Historians have disputed who ordered the transformation of this small settlement into the major city it became.
 Initially, Ai-Khanoum was identified as Alexandria Oxiana, one of the cities founded by Alexander.
 There are considerable difficulties with identifying these cities, as the sources disagree; and the authors may have inadvertently referred to the same Alexandria as being at two different cities.
 As well as Ai-Khanoum, Alexandria Oxiana has been variously interpreted as being Alexandria in Sogdiana, Alexandria near Bactra, or as Termez.
 As there is a lack of distinct identifying features (such as artwork, sculpture, or inscriptions) associating Alexander with the city, it remains unlikely that he did more than replace an Achaemenid garrison on the site, if it existed, with a Greek one.

 Based on ceramic data gathered at the site, it is likely that Ai-Khanoum was expanded in stages.
-The first stage would have begun under one of the first rulers of the Seleucid Empire – either the empire's founder Seleucus I Nicator or his son and successor Antiochus I Soter.
+The first stage would have begun under one of the first rulers of the Seleucid Empire—either the empire's founder Seleucus I Nicator or his son and successor Antiochus I Soter.
 Seleucus established a cohesive Central Asian policy, which "went beyond the limited, ad hoc military and political aims of Alexander", according to historian Frank Holt.
 After the Seleucid–Mauryan war, Seleucus ceded the Indus Valley to Chandragupta Maurya, in return for a pact of friendship and 500 war elephants; he thus sought the sustained economic and military development of Bactria, which was now the headquarters of the Seleucids in the East.